Unique mother/offspring cohort in which women were recruited antenatally, with detailed phenotypic information on mother and offspring.

 The Southampton Initiative for Health was a complex public health intervention developed to address inequalities in diet and lifestyle in disadvantaged women of childbearing age.
 It was designed in collaboration with Southampton City Council and Southampton Primary Care Trust to assess an empowerment approach in improving the health behaviour of women from disadvantaged backgrounds.

-This cohort was started prospectively in 1997-8 to assess the prevalence of gestational diabetes (GDM) and its impact on the children.
-The 550 urban and rural children are now aged 15-16 years.
+The Mysore Parthenon Cohort Study is led by Dr GV Krishnaveni, Epidemiology Research Unit, CSI Holdsworth Memorial Hospital, Mysore, South India.
+It was set up prospectively in 1997-8 to assess the prevalence of gestational diabetes (GDM) and its impact on the children.
+This mainly urban cohort is now aged ~20 years.

 Adults aged 50-64 years with questionnaires about working life and health and linkage to anonymised health records.

-The international CUPID cohort was incepted in the last quinquennium, coordinated at the MRC LEU.
+The international CUPID cohort was incepted in the last quinquennium, coordinated at the MRC LEC.
 It includes 12,410 workers aged 20-59 years from 47 occupational groups in 18 countries across 5 continents.

 During the 1980s, we established a series of longer-term occupational cohort studies to investigate known or suspected cancer hazards.
 By definition, such cohorts are difficult to incept and very long-term follow-up is required.
 As a result of careful maintenance, we have analysed data on workers exposed to: formaldehyde, phenoxy herbicides and styrene between 11 and 22 years in total, thereby publishing information vital to regulatory policy and practice not only in the UK but elsewhere